 Tropical Storm Cindy Moves Ashore in La.

-NEW ORLEANS (AP) _ Tropical Storm Cindy began moving ashore Tuesday night, pelting the Louisiana coast with sideways rain and intermittent squalls as it headed toward Mississippi’s Gulf Coast for a second strike.
+NEW ORLEANS (AP) _ Tropical Storm Cindy moved ashore Tuesday night, pelting the Louisiana coast with sideways rain and intermittent squalls as it headed toward Mississippi’s Gulf Coast for a second strike.

 ``Our main concern with Cindy is that she’ll come along the coastline, like it here, and stay awhile,″ Sanders said. ``We like tourism, we know people enjoy it here, but in Cindy’s case, we hope she just keeps on going.″